 CAN YOU DESIGN FOR ME?

 Yes we can design for you.
 We use SolidWorks to produce our designs.

 We print from .stl and .obj files but can accept nearly any 3D CAD file format.

 Yes, a .stl file is a mesh file made up of small flat polygons, the more polygons, the better the resolution and more curvature but this will also increase the file size.
-Many people like large polygons though and it is possible to find designs like this low poly bunny rabbit.

 This is a common question and the answer is changing as we get in new or different printers.
 This said, it is always possible to break large objects into smaller ones which in some cases can help reduce the cost of printing and in others reduce post printing work, removing support material.
 We have two great examples in the shop of a T-Rex skeleton which is 61cm in length and the Eiffel Tower which is 61cm tall, both printed in parts.